Me and the Stones

 I wasn’t.
 But I got to see “Star Star” and the pink balloon.

-The Stones were a bit raggedy then, as was I. The radio station of Stones fans IN Philadelphia. was WMMR.
+The Stones were a bit raggedy then, as was I. The radio station of Stones fans in Philadelphia was WMMR.
 For years after this concert, they used the pitiful Jagger attempt to pronounce the call letters correctly.
 The concert was great, but the Stones were, as I was, still trying to recover from the late Sixties.
 “Goatshead Soup” got bad reviews.
 The only thing the critics noticed was the cleverly misfitled ‘Star Star.’

 1973.
 I was 20.
 The Beatles were long gone.
 I wasn’t.